shinymetal6/A_os/drivers/uart/readme.txt

 The wakeup_id field is the way A_os has to wake up the process, and is used to identify the uart.
 Mandatory.

-The timeout filed is the timeout after which even if the packet len has not reached the required len specified in rx_max_len field the driver will wake up the process.
+The timeout field is the timeout after which even if the packet len has not reached the required len specified in rx_max_len field the driver will wake up the process.
+A 0 timeout means no timeout.

  Specifying the fields sentinel_start and / or sentinel_end will start reception after the sentinel_start char is received and stop reception and wake up the calling process when sentinel_end is received.
   Specifyng only sentinel_start means the store op of the rxed chars start when the rxed char is equal to sentinel_start and stops after rx_max_len chars are receiveds or a timeout occourred.

+ There is a configurable depth queue in the uart management, so the user can que more than 1 message on a uart.
+ The queue is a static array, the depth is configured as #define MAX_UARTS_QUEUE 8   in A.h